 You can install banners and things like robotic agents that work for you.
 You can install on-page statistics to see what works and what doesn’t.
 You have the top SEO and page cache plugins at your fingertips.
 You can send messages to your email subscribers from your dashboard.
 Think of something in your mind that you want and I guarantee you that WordPress has that plugin.

 With SS you will not find a lot of good ready-made themes.
 You have to remember that having a bunch of gorgeous ready-made themes is not going to be SilverStripes strong points.
 Most people who think about using SS are coders and plan to code their own theme, so of course you’re not going to find good themes that are ready to use.
 Are you able to build a theme from scratch and do you have the time?

 When it comes to ready to use themes WP clearly gains the victory.
 Once you log in your dashboard you are exposed to thousands of themes.
 WordPress has way more themes than any other CMS.
 Would you like a premium theme to suit your website?
 That is no problem because you can easily purchase a theme from any third party template website.
-Not only are you exposed to more themes, but you are exposed to more developers at cheaper prices.
+Not only are you exposed to more themes such as Genesis or Thesis themes, but you are exposed to more developers at cheaper prices.